 Apex International Co., Ltd. (the "Company") was established in the Cayman Islands on October 28, 2009.
 The main purpose of the establishment, which resulted from organizational restructuring, was to apply for emerging stock registration on the Taipei Exchange (TPEx) in the Republic of China.
-After restructuring, the Company became the holding company of Apex Circuit (Thailand) Co., Ltd. (Apex Circuit (Thailand)), which is located in Thailand, and became a listed company on the TPEx in the Republic of China (R.O.C.) on October 18, 2011.
+After restructuring, the Company became the holding company of Apex Circuit (Thailand) Co., Ltd. (APT), which is located in Thailand, and became a listed company on the TPEx in the Republic of China (R.O.C.) on October 18, 2011.
 The Company then changed its listing from the TPEx to the Taiwan Stock Exchange (TWSE) in the R.O.C. on September 8, 2015.
-Apex Circuit (Thailand) mainly manufactures and sells electronic printed circuit boards, please refer to note 14 for related information.
+APT mainly manufactures and sells electronic printed circuit boards.
+For the related information, please refer to note 14.
 The Company and its subsidiaries are hereinafter referred to as the Group.